AlperYildirim1/geometric-grokking/readme.md

 ### Reproducibility Note regarding $L_2$ Normalization
 Section 3.2 of the paper notes a theoretical $\epsilon=10^{-8}$ for the spherical normalization step to ensure numerical stability.
 In this codebase, we utilize PyTorch's native `torch.nn.functional.normalize`, which defaults to `eps=1e-12`.
 This difference is purely a default floating-point stabilizer and does not affect the geometry or training dynamics described in the text.

+## Errata (v1)

+**Naming clarification for Spherical Norm vs Fully Bounded configurations:**

+In the current manuscript, the "Fully Bounded Spherical Topology" is described as introducing unembedding normalization as an additional architectural step beyond the "Spherical Norm" variant.
+In practice, **both configurations share the identical bounded architecture**: L2-normalized residual stream + on-the-fly normalized unembedding matrix + fixed temperature scaling (τ = 10.0).
+Without unembedding normalization, all spherical models exhibited Softmax Collapse and training instability, making it a necessary component of any spherical configuration.

+The **only difference** between the two reported configurations is the weight decay setting:
+- **Spherical Norm (λ = 1.0):** Bounded spherical architecture **with** weight decay
+- **Fully Bounded (λ = 0.0):** Bounded spherical architecture **without** weight decay

+This will be corrected in v2 of the paper.
+The experimental results, training logs, and all conclusions remain unchanged.